mcdeoliveira/pyctrl/doc/tutorial.rst

 which will appear as a *source* labeled :py:data:`encoder1` connected to the output *signal* :py:data:`encoder`.

-You install devices using the :py:meth:`ctrl.Controller.add_device` you already learned how to use.
-Besides the mandatory parameters `label`, `device_module`, `device_class`, you have to provide the type of block the device will be installed as, i.e. *source*, *filter*, or *sink*, the corresponding list of *inputs signal* and *output signals*.
+You install devices using the same method :py:meth:`ctrl.Controller.add_device` you already worked with before.
+Besides the mandatory parameters `label`, `device_module`, and `device_class`, you have to provide the type of block the device will be installed as, i.e. *source*, *filter*, or *sink*, and the corresponding list of *inputs signal* and *output signals*.
 The remaining parameters are specific to the device and are passed to the `device_module` and `device_class` constructor.
 Each device has its own specific set of parameters.

-For example, :py:data:`encoder` is set to 3, which selects the 3rd (out of a total of 4 available) hardware encoder counter in the Beaglebone Black, and :py:data:`ratio` is set to 60 * 35.557 to reflect the presence of a gear box connected between the encoder and the wheel shaft, which is the movement that you would like the encoder to measure.
-Using the above ratio, the unit of the *signal* :py:data:`encoder` will be *cycles*, that is, one complete turn of the will will add or substract one to the *signal* :py:data:`encoder`.
+For example, the attribute :py:data:`encoder` is set to 3, which selects the 3rd (out of a total of 4 available) hardware encoder counter in the Beaglebone Black, and :py:data:`ratio` is set to 60 * 35.557 to reflect the presence of a gear box connected between the encoder and the wheel shaft, which is the movement that you would like the encoder to measure.
+Using the above ratio, the unit of the *signal* :py:data:`encoder` will be *cycles*, that is, one complete turn of the wheel will add or substract one to the *signal* :py:data:`encoder`.

 You load the motor as::